AshleyDeg/Lab_Automation/README.md

 The Q-learning algorithm is adapted for a multi-agent environment using an independent learning approach: one agent improves its policy by applying a RL algorithm, while the other follows a fixed policy.
 The learning agent is changes periodically.

-Dependencies: Python version used for this project is Python 3.12.4.
+*Dependencies*: Python version used for this project is Python 3.12.4.
 The libraries imported and used are: numpy, matplotlib and pygame for visualization and plotting purposes.

 # Results